Why Advertisers are Returning to Traditional Advertising

 In 2010, ShortFormMedia.com produced a list of the top 250 short-form video advertisements of the year and updated it annually afterward.
 The list proves that short-form marketing is indeed becoming popular as there are currently over 30 companies, including Apple, Ford, and Nike, who have appeared on this list.

 According to educator Jonathan Osler San Francisco, one of the reasons that short-form marketing is becoming popular and is growing in numbers is that many people prefer to search for information by themselves rather than relying on their friends or family.
 If a friend tells them about a product and makes it sound attractive to them, watching an advertisement with a potential buyer can attract them to make a purchase.
 However, if someone comes across the same information on their phone or computer, it is unlikely they will take action.
-Many advertisers are turning to short-form advertising to reach out to potential consumers.
+Many advertisers are also turning to scaffolding wrap advertising to reach out to potential consumers.

 Another reason for the increase in short-form marketing is a significant change in how people work and communicate with others.
 Jonathan Osler San Francisco, explains that the increasing number of smartphones makes it very easy for people to communicate with each other through social media such as Facebook, Twitter, and Instagram.
 This has led to people being more likely to share and like the content on these platforms.